Agantuk: Plot summary

 Anila Bose, who lives in Calcutta, receives a letter from someone claiming to be her long lost uncle, Manomohan Mitra.
 He writes that he is visiting India after 35 years abroad and, as Anila is his only surviving relative, wants to meet her before he sets off again.
 Anila looks forward to it, but her husband, Sudhindra, is suspicious.
 The uncle arrives and stays.
-He says that he is an anthropologist who has traveled all over the world, and immediately wins the friendship of their son, Satyaki.
+He says that he is an anthropologist who has traveled all over the world, and immediately wins the friendship of their pre-teen son, Satyaki.

 Anila suddenly remembers her grandfather's will, and Sudhindra is quick to suspect that the man calling himself Manomohan has come only to claim his share of the inheritance.
 Anila also starts to doubt his identity, while their son truly believes that he is who he claims to be.

 The central conflict of the film rests upon the identity of the man and the family's struggle to determine it.
 Sudhindra subjects the visitor to various tests, such as looking at his passport.
 However, the visitor embarrasses Sudhindra and later his friend Rakshit by his ability to read minds.
 In a final attempt to establish the truth, Sudhindra invites a lawyer friend to gently question the guest.
 This is when the visitor reveals his deep knowledge, rich experiences and profound views of life, impressing Anila and Sudhindra.
 However, things turn ugly as the lawyer's frustration builds up until he orders the guest to "either come clean or just clear out".
 The next morning, the visitor is gone.
 Desperate to find him and win him back, the family finally learns that he is in fact Manmohan Mitra, and has visited the executor of the will.
-The couple apologises and persuades him to return.
+The couple apologise and persuade him to return.
 Back in Calcutta, after he leaves for Australia, the couple learn that Manmohan has given them his share of the inheritance.